chthollys/keeper-app/README.md

 - **Create Notes**: Users can add new notes with a title and content.
 - **View Notes**: All created notes are displayed dynamically on the page.
+- **Edit Notes**: Users can edit their created notes by its title and content by clicking "EDIT" button.
 - **Delete Notes**: Users can delete individual notes by clicking the "DELETE" button.

 ---